fscorrupt/awesome-stars/README.md

 - [SMSAgentSoftware/IntuneAssignmentsReport](https://github.com/SMSAgentSoftware/IntuneAssignmentsReport) - Reporting solution for Intune Assignments using Azure automation and Power BI
 - [FabryB/New-KrbtgtKeys.ps1](https://github.com/FabryB/New-KrbtgtKeys.ps1) - This script will enable you to reset the krbtgt account password and related keys while minimizing the likelihood of Kerberos authentication issues being caused by the operation.
 - [byteben/Win32App-Migration-Tool](https://github.com/byteben/Win32App-Migration-Tool) -
-- [tugich/SetupPackagerIntune](https://github.com/tugich/SetupPackagerIntune) - Setup Packager helps you to easily package your software installation for Intune or other device management solutions.
-With just a few clicks you can create a PSADT-capable package from your files and
 - [boivinx7/Plex-PS-Module](https://github.com/boivinx7/Plex-PS-Module) - There was a Python Web Api for Plex, but I don't get Python at all so I made this
 - [dfinke/PSWeave](https://github.com/dfinke/PSWeave) - PSWeave: a PowerShell module bringing OpenAI's GPT to your fingertips, and simplified prompt engineering
 - [damienvanrobaeys/Learn-KQL-in-one-month](https://github.com/damienvanrobaeys/Learn-KQL-in-one-month) -